Accessory Dwelling Units have exploded in popularity in the past few years. So what are ADUs and are they right for me?

 What is an ADU?

-Whether you're a homeowner looking for more family living space, empty-nested retiree looking to downsize without selling your existing home, or property investor looking for new rental income opportunities, ADUs provide the flexibility to build room for more independent living space.
+Whether you're a homeowner looking for a cost-effective way to develop more family living space, an empty-nested retiree looking to downsize without selling your existing home, or a property investor looking for new rental apartments, ADUs provide the flexibility to build room for more independent living space.

 Why are ADUs showing up everywhere?

-Because ADUs are built on properties with existing or proposed housing, these ADU units are considerably more affordable than building a new home.
-They do not require additional space beyond existing property lines, dedicated off-street parking, or other expensive and often times prohibitive requirements of trying to build an entirely new home.
+Because ADUs are built on properties with existing single-family dwelling or proposed housing, these ADU units are considerably more affordable than building a new home.
+They do not require additional space beyond existing property lines, dedicated off-street parking, or other expensive and oftentimes prohibitive requirements of trying to build an entirely new home.
 ADUs come with all the benefits of a completely functional and comfortable living space, as we'll cover in the next section below.

 What is required in an ADU?

 All accessory dwelling units must have complete independent living facilities.
-This means that the space must include some sort of studio or bedroom space, kitchen facilities, and bathroom at a minimum.
+This means that the space must include some sort of studio or bedroom space, kitchen facilities, and bathroom at a minimum for development standards and safety code compliance.

 This provides for a wide range of potential ADU floor plans, from small studios to spacious 1 bedroom ADUs to 2 or even 3 bedroom ADU units.
-Cottage has designed ADU units of all shapes and sizes for homeowners across the Bay Area, ranging from close to the minimum 150 square feet "tiny home" ADUs to as large as 1200 square feet units.
+Cottage has designed ADU units of all shapes and sizes for homeowners across the Bay Area, ranging from close to the minimum 150 square feet "tiny home" ADUs to as large as a 1200 square feet maximum floor area.
+Check out our post on how to choose the right ADU floor plan here.

 Interested in learning more about ADUs and what kind might fit your needs?
 Check out our next article on the Different Types of ADUs here.
 Ready to talk more about how Cottage can help build the ADU of your dreams from start to finish?
 Contact us today using the link below for a Free, No-obligation Consultation & Estimate with one of our ADU experts!